siuLongBao/creating_a_business_dashboard_to_visualize_a_large_structured_dataset/README.md

 ## Overview

-This report documents the process and outcomes of developing an interactive business dashboard to visualize a large structured dataset for the ACC/ACF2400 Accounting Information Systems course.
-The primary goal was to create a tool that offers an at-a-glance visualization of SCM-Athletics Solutions' business performance, focusing on financial and logistical aspects.
+This report provides a comprehensive overview of the Business Dashboard Development project completed as part of the ACC/ACF2400 Accounting Information Systems course.
+The objective was to create an interactive dashboard for SCM-Athletics Solutions, a company in the sports equipment and apparel sector, to visualize their business performance with a focus on financial and logistical data from 2019.

-## Task Objectives
+## Objectives

-- Design and develop a management report using good spreadsheet practices to handle and analyze large amounts of structured data.
+The project aimed to:
-- Create an interactive dashboard to present financial and logistics performance in 2019.
+- Design an interactive business dashboard to provide a clear visualization of SCM-Athletics Solutions' performance in 2019.
-- Identify areas of high variance in financial and logistics performance to assist in strategic planning.
+- Identify high-variance areas in financial and logistics performance to aid strategic planning.
-- Provide additional analytical insights based on data analysis.
+- Offer actionable insights through additional data analysis beyond the predefined management requirements.

+## Data Handling Tasks

+To achieve the project objectives, the following data handling tasks were undertaken:
+- **Data Understanding**: Comprehensive analysis of the "SupplyChainData" dataset to grasp the business context and the data structure.
+- **Data Cleaning**: Identification and rectification of inconsistencies, missing values, and anomalies in the dataset to ensure data integrity.
+- **Data Aggregation**: Consolidation of data to suit the analysis needs, such as summing up sales figures by month or region.
+- **Creation of New Columns**: Computation of key financial metrics like Sales, COGS, GP margin, Days for Shipment (real), and Shipment Status, to enrich the dataset for deeper analysis.

 ## Work Undertaken

-- **Data Preparation**: Familiarization with the "SupplyChainData" dataset and identification of key information required for the dashboard.
+The project involved:
+- Developing an interactive dashboard with PivotTables, PivotCharts (including a radar chart and combo chart), histograms, and slicers to dynamically present data.
-- **Dashboard Development**: Development of calculated columns for key metrics within the dataset and creation of visualizations including histograms and pivot charts.
+- Crafting calculated columns within the Excel dataset for enhanced data analysis.
-- **Executive Summary Compilation**: Outlining key insights and recommendations for SCM-Athletics Solutions' strategic priorities in 2020.
+- Compiling a concise Executive Summary to communicate insights and strategic recommendations based on the dashboard analysis.

 ## Skills Learned and Demonstrated

+Throughout this project, the following skills were learned and demonstrated:
+- **Advanced Excel Techniques**: Mastery of Excel tools such as PivotTables, PivotCharts, slicers, and histograms for data analysis and visualization.
-- **Data Analysis and Visualization**: Proficiency in interpreting and visualizing data using Excel.
+- **Data Cleaning and Preparation**: Proficiency in preparing data for analysis, including cleaning, aggregating, and creating new data columns.
-- **Spreadsheet Design**: Application of good spreadsheet design principles.
-- **Critical Thinking and Problem Solving**: Analyzing business context and data to identify key performance indicators and areas of high variability.
-- **Communication**: Developing a clear and concise Executive Summary.
+- **Analytical Thinking**: Ability to dissect large datasets and extract meaningful patterns, trends, and insights critical for business strategy formulation.
+- **Strategic Communication**: Development of an Executive Summary that succinctly presents findings and strategic recommendations to inform decision-making processes.

-## Tools and Technologies Used
+## Technologies Used

-- Microsoft Excel for Windows, leveraging features such as conditional formatting, form controls, and various chart types.
+The dashboard and accompanying analyses were developed using:
+- **Microsoft Excel for Windows**: Utilized for all aspects of data handling, analysis, visualization, and dashboard creation.

 ## Conclusion

-The development of the business dashboard provided valuable insights into the company's financial and logistics performance, showcasing the application of academic knowledge to practical business challenges.
+The interactive business dashboard developed for SCM-Athletics Solutions has provided valuable insights into the company's operational performance and highlighted areas requiring strategic focus.
+This project underscored the importance of thorough data preparation and leveraged Excel's advanced features to deliver a comprehensive analytical tool.